yachty66/api-hub/premium-ai-image-upscaler-api/documentation.md

 #### Code Example

-This code example will take the turn the result into a .png file named upscaled_image.png.
+This code example (you still need to insert your personal details, like the image URL and your API key) will turn the result into a .png file named upscaled_image.png.

 ```python
 import requests